Tight products and Expansion: Existence and basic properties

 is a tight product of $G_1$, $G_2$.
 Indeed the neighbor set of the vertex $(v,u)\in V(H)$ is $N_H((v,u))=\{(\sigma_i^{\pm 1}(v),\pi_i^{\pm 1}(u)):i\in [d]\}$.
 It follows that the projection maps $V(H) \rightarrow V(G_1),H \rightarrow V(G_2)$ map $N_H((v,u))$ one to one and onto $N_{G_1}(v)$ and $N_{G_2}(u)$ respectively.
 The first claim follows.

-The second claim can be proved in a similar manner, since a $(2d+1)$-regular graph which contains a perfect matching is the union of $(d+1)$ permutations, one of which, that corresponds to the perfect matching, is a pairing (i.e. an involution with no fixed points).
+The second claim can be proved in a similar manner, since a $(2d+1)$-regular graph that contains a perfect matching is the union of $(d+1)$ permutations, one of which is an involution with no fixed points (and corresponds to the perfect matching).
 The proof follows along the same lines, but the edges that correspond to the perfect matching are counted only once and not twice. \proofbox

 The above construction suggests a method for generating random tight products.
 Start with a fixed $2d$-regular graph $G_1$ and pick a random $2d$-regular graph $G_2$.
 Now let $H$ be a tight product of $G_1$, $G_2$.
 To simplify matters, we can choose a fixed $2$-factorization of $G_1$ and compose $G_2$ from $d$ random permutations.
 Alternatively, both $G_1$ and $G_2$ can be selected at random.
 In Section~\ref{se:random models} we investigate the expansion properties of such graphs.